nubenetes/awesome-kubernetes/docs/devel-sites.md

 - [dhall-lang.org: Dhall Configuration Language](https://dhall-lang.org/) - Dhall is a programmable configuration language that you can think of as: JSON + functions + types + imports
 - https://github.com/dhall-lang/dhall-kubernetes Typecheck, template and modularize your Kubernetes definitions with Dhall

+### DDEV

+- [==ddev.com==](https://ddev.com/) Meet your new local development environment.
+DDEV simplifies integrating the power and consistency of containerization into your workflows.
+Set up environments in minutes; switch contexts and projects quickly and easily; speed your time to deployment.
+We handle the complexity.
+You get on with the valuable part of your job.
+- [==opensource.com: 16 reasons DDEV will be your new favorite web development environment==](https://opensource.com/article/22/12/ddev) What's so different about DDEV?
+It's a container-based local web development environment.
+An open source tool for launching local PHP, Node.js, and HTML/JS development environments in minutes.

 ## AI Programming

 - [GitHub Copilot](https://copilot.github.com/)